Reido19/EEE3096S-Mini-Project/README.md

 # EEE3096S-Mini-Project
 This is the mini project for our Group:
+Reid Stuart
+Liam Breytenbach
+Gabriel Nichollas
+Sebastian Haug